swapnasamirshukla/Simplilearn-Data-Engineering/2. PCP DE - AWS Technical Essentials/Readme.md

 - Add the user to the `Administrator Group`.
 - Provide the user with the necessary credentials and instructions for accessing the AWS account.

-By following these steps, Heaven Classics will be able to effectively monitor their EC2 instance and ensure that key stakeholders are notified of any critical performance issues.
-Additionally, setting up proper IAM roles and users will help maintain secure and efficient access control within the AWS environment.